andijakl/nrgkick-homeassistant/ARCHITECTURE.md

 **Platform Integration:**

+- **Parallel Updates**: `PARALLEL_UPDATES` is set to 0 in all platforms.
+Since the `DataUpdateCoordinator` handles all data fetching centrally, individual entities do not need to poll the device.
+This setting disables Home Assistant's default parallel update logic, ensuring efficient resource usage.

 - **Coordinator Retrieval**: Each platform retrieves the coordinator from `hass.data[DOMAIN][entry.entry_id]`.
 This is the same coordinator instance created in `async_setup_entry()`.

 - **Base Class Inheritance**: All entity classes inherit from `NRGkickEntity`, which provides common device info setup and proper type annotation for the coordinator.